Murrenbach Falls (Mürrenbachfälle)

 On a technical note, the signs here indicated that Murrenbach Falls was possibly the tallest singular vertical waterfall in Lauterbrunnen Valley (and possibly the country) at 417m.

-Interestingly, I noticed other signs that said the height figure was more like 428m or 430m among others.
+Interestingly, I noticed other signs during our June 2010 visit that said the height figure was more like 428m or 430m among others (so even the authorities can be wishy-washy about waterfall height).

 In any case, that would put it higher than Staubbach Falls’ 297m drop and Seerenbach Falls‘ 305m drop on its middle (2nd) tier.